tarwn/lessthandot-hugo/blogs/content/posts/2011-11-17-showing-sysjobhistory-run_duration-in-hhmmss.md

 ---
 Someone asked the following question on our forum: [HHMMSS format in sysjobhistory][1].

 > The sysjobhistory table in MSDB stores the run time of jobs in the format HHMMSS as an integer.
 Thus, a job that finishes in 18 minutes and 9 seconds is stored as 1809.
-If a job finishes in 4 seconds it&#8217;s stored as 4, and another that finishes in 7 hours, 21 minutes, 33 seconds as 72133.
-I&#8217;m trying to get to this data and need it formated in the time data type.
-Thus I&#8217;m looking for 00:18:09, 00:00:04, and 07:21:33 respectively.
+If a job finishes in 4 seconds it's stored as 4, and another that finishes in 7 hours, 21 minutes, 33 seconds as 72133.
+I'm trying to get to this data and need it formated in the time data type.
+Thus I'm looking for 00:18:09, 00:00:04, and 07:21:33 respectively.

 This is pretty simple to do in a 2 step process